Snowball-01/SigmaRenameBot/README.md

 start - Bot Alive Cheking
 my_plan - Check Your Current Plan
 upgrade - Buy Premium
-view_thumb - View Thumbnail
-del_thumb - Delete Thumbnail
-set_caption - Set A Custom Caption
+startsequence - Use the command to begin a file sequencing process endsequence - When you're done, Use to finish and grt the sequence ready view_thumb - View Thumbnail del_thumb - Delete Thumbnail set_caption - Set A Custom Caption